gaurablohani01/python_mobile_banking/README.md

-# 📱 Bank of Gaurab - Mobile Banking System
+# 🏦 Bank of Gaurab – Mobile Banking System

-This is a **console-based mobile banking system** written in Python.
-It simulates basic banking operations such as account creation, login, deposit, withdrawal, and balance checking.
+A terminal-based banking system written in Python that simulates mobile banking operations.
+Users can create bank accounts, log in securely, deposit or withdraw money, transfer funds, and check their account balance — all through a simple command-line interface.

 ---

-## ✨ Features
+## 📌 Features

-- ✅ User Registration with username, full name, and password
+- ✅ Unique account number (16-digit) generation for each user
-- 🔐 Secure Login for existing users
+- 🔐 Secure login system using username and password
-- 💰 Deposit money into your account
+- 💰 Deposit and withdraw money
-- 🏧 Withdraw money from your account (with balance check)
+- 🔁 Transfer funds between users (with name and account number verification)
-- 📊 Check current account balance
+- 📈 Check account balance
-- 🔢 Unique 16-digit account number generation
+- ❌ Prevents duplicate usernames and self-transfers
+- 🧠 In-memory data storage (no external database/file storage)

 ---

-## 🛠️ Requirements
+## 🛠️ Technologies Used

 - Python 3.x
-- No external dependencies
+- Object-Oriented Programming (OOP)
+- Standard input/output for CLI-based interaction

 ---

 ## Disclaimer